Welcome to my series offering you 8 things you NEED to know about working with students who have autism. Let’s get started!

-I’ve been pondering all of their juicy information and combined it with everything I have personally experienced while working with children with autism for over 2 decades.
-I’ve come up with what I believe are the 8 essential things you need to know about treating kids with ASD.
+This series is near and dear to my heart.
+With over 2 decades of working with children with ASD (before it even really had a name here in South Louisiana), I’ve come up with what I believe are the 8 essential things you need to know about treating kids with autism.

 Now 1 in 68 children have ASD.
 I truly thought I’d never see that day.

 (2019 UPDATE: CDC’s new statistics state the prevalence is now every 1 in 59 children).

 While I’m not an expert, I’ve learned a thing or 2 over the past 23 years as an SLP.
 I’ve learned so much that I would really love a DO-OVER with many of my former students!
 From a caseload of my own to my current leadership position, traveling from school to school and observing our district’s toughest students, here’s what I think educators (and SLPs, of course) need to understand when working with kids with ASD.

 Children cannot take in instruction without joint attention.
 We all learn about the importance of joint attention for communication in grad school, but in a school system and world now focused on rigor and higher level learning, it’s easy to forget how very crucial joint attention is.

 Ask yourself: Can this child share focus on an object?

 (such as both of you looked at or playing with the same item while he looks at it and back at you)